-“At first, I tried to cut across these threads with a jigsaw, which [left me with] a hideous experience of smoking rubber!
-A local repair garage introduced me to bias ply tyres.
-They don’t have steel belts, but use woven nylon [instead].
+“At first, I tried to cut across these threads with a jigsaw, but a local repair garage introduced me to bias ply tyres.
+They don’t have steel belts, but use woven nylon instead.
 They’re much easier to cut apart with a utility knife.
-Now I cut all my tyres with a blade[, which] prevents [the] release of caustic smoke into the air,” Butts explains.
+Now I cut all my tyres with a blade, which prevents the release of caustic smoke into the air,” Butts explains.

 The work of cutting tyres into pieces is mostly done by hand, and Butts explains that she tries to use as few energy inputs as possible in this process.
 Bon Eco spent their early years working with tyres experimenting with paints and stains that stick to rubber.
 Butts explains that the paint coating serves two purposes: the first is to encase the item to reduce the rubber’s odour, the second is to make the rubber resemble leather, wood or ceramics.

 “We try to use as much recycled material as possible in our designs, such as other car parts, used mirrors and window frames.
 Paint and other hardware, such as wire, screws and bolts, are purchased new,” Butts relates.

 Bon Eco’s designs often elicit surprise; people simply find it difficult to believe that they are made from used tyres.
 Butts explains that while tyres’ aesthetic is new and their organic texture poses a challenge for some, Bon Eco believes that their designs are a foregleam of our future, when fabricating with waste products will become more commonplace.